Lamiaceae (family name)

 Flowering time: July, August, September

 Growing information: Evergreen shrub grows to 90cm (3ft) x 1.2m (4ft) over time.
 This is possibly one of the longest-lived Lavenders ever recorded; our plants coming from mother plants which are well over 100 years old, their old, gnarled main stems are as thick as a man’s forearm.
+A hybrid between Lavandula latifolia and Lavandula angustifolia.
+Please note, they also grow very slowly, perhaps indicating their longevity.
 Fully hardy.
-Thrives in any well-drained, heavy or light soil.
+Thrives in most well-drained, soils, though young plants should be watered during droughts.
 South-facing is ideal for reaching peak nectar production.
 Prune March-April and September-October but not into old wood.
 Take cuttings June-September.
 This plant goes very well with any other Lavender and Rosemary for a beautifully fragranced garden.